triandicAnt/Formatme/README.md

 19. ' +'                                            =>      Trailing whitespaces
 20. 'for(..)                                        =>      {'< => single line loops should have { on same line
 21. Handle @isTest                                  =>      testMethod is deprecated.
 Replace it with `@isTest`
+22. Handle class names                              =>      Class name bracket should have a space before.
 ```

 ## Installation